ChainSafe/gossamer/README.md

 ./bin/gossamer --chain dev
 ```

-The development node is configured to produce a block every slot and to finalise a block every round (as there is only one authority set, `alice`.)
+The development node is configured to produce a block every slot and to finalise a block every round (as there is only one authority, `alice`.)

 ### Run Gossamer Node